 I chose the "gold package" for $249 with five guns.
 I shot 25 9mm rounds with a Sten MKII.
 "Pro Gun Club" offers 50 rounds for the same price and only charge $20 per ride.
 Which assumes paying for a ride at all, when most ranges give one for free!
 Next, I shot 25 5.56 cal rounds with the M249 SAW.
 "Discount Firearms" offers the same price, but with 40 rounds.
 Third, I shot 25 rounds with the classic FN FAL.
 The Glock-17 came with five 9mm rounds.
 Every other range has 10 to 20 rounds.
 The saving grace of the experience was the Barrett .50 cal.
 This is typically extra at other ranges but was part of the package.
 I enjoyed shooting three .50 cal rounds.

 The staff at “Bullets and Burgers” aggressively try to up-sell their goods.
 They charge $25 for an engraved Barrett round.
 "Shoot Las Vegas" gives these used rounds away for free and theirs is a bottle opener.
 On the way back to Las Vegas we were given a free hamburger.
 I ate it as I was starving and really wanted the trip to be over.
+I did not have a good experience with "Bullets and Burgers."
+There are other shooting range options, and I can't find a reason to make the long trek into Arizona.
+From start to finish the debacle lasted nearly six hours.
+Save your time and money and shoot guns elsewhere.

 8. The Gun Store